africledev/flight-search-api/README.md

 ## Usage

+### Docker

+1. Clone the repo
+2. Build the image with `docker build -t numberama .`
+3. Run the image with `docker run --rm -p 8888:8888 numberama`
+4. Open `http://localhost:8888/docs` to see the API docs
+5. Use the API with the example(s) in the docs or see below

+### Local

 1. Clone the repo
 2. Install dependencies with `pnpm install`
 3. Copy the `.example.env` file to `.env` and fill/change the values if needed